lewagon/dotfiles/05-Rails/03-Rails-restaurant-reviews/01-Yelp-MVP/README.md

 ### Seed

 - Seed your restaurant database in `db/seeds.rb` with at least 5 valid restaurant records.
-- Run `rake db:seed` to launch the seeding script.
+- Run `rails db:seed` to launch the seeding script.

 ### Routing / Controllers